boborbt/marp-dev-preview.nvim/README.md

 Seamlessly integrate [Marp Dev Preview](https://github.com/boborbt/marp-dev-preview) into NeoVim with slide syncing and quick navigation.

+### Warning

+Currently the plugin **has been only tested on MacOS**.
+Please open an issue if you encounter any problems on other operating systems, but keep in mind that I don't have access to windows machines (but I'm happy to review and merge PRs fixing issues on windows).

 ## Features

 - **Starts/stops the preview server** (experimental)
 - **Live Sync Slides**
   - Updates the preview as you edit your Markdown slides (rendering incrementally at each buffer change).
-  – Keep your Markdown slide position synced with the preview.  (*One-way sync: browser → NeoVim not supported.*)
+  - Keep your Markdown slide position synced with the preview.  (*One-way sync: browser → NeoVim not supported.*)
 - **Goto Slide** – Jump to a specific slide.
 Temporarily disables auto-sync.
+- **Next/Prev Slides** - provides commands to navigate to the next/previous slide in your markdown file.

 ---

 ## Quick Start

-**Install with the plugin manager of your choice, here is a `lazy.nvim`** example (below you can find my complete lazy.nvim configuration):
+**Install with the plugin manager of your choice, here is a `lazy.nvim`** example (at the end of this README you can find a complete lazy.nvim example with key mappings):

 ```lua
 use {